 Capital Southwest in Focus

-Looking at dividend growth, the company's current annualized dividend of $1.36 is up 37.4% from last year.
+In terms of dividend growth, the company's current annualized dividend of $1.44 is up 45.5% from last year.
 In the past five-year period, Capital Southwest has increased its dividend 3 times on a year-over-year basis for an average annual increase of 61.76%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Capital Southwest's current payout ratio is 115%.
-This means it paid out 115% of its trailing 12-month EPS as dividend.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Capital Southwest's current payout ratio is 115%, meaning it paid out 115% of its trailing 12-month EPS as dividend.

 CSWC is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2018 is $1.44 per share, representing a year-over-year earnings growth rate of 42.57%.
+The Zacks Consensus Estimate for 2018 is $1.44 per share, with earnings expected to increase 42.57% from the year ago period.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 That said, they can take comfort from the fact that CSWC is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Capital Southwest Corporation (CSWC) : Free Stock Analysis Report

 To read this article on Zacks.com click here.